-Private foundations are typically grant making institutions that provide funding to organizations, projects and programs in a particular area.
+Private foundations are typically granted making institutions that provide funding to organizations, projects, and programs in a particular area.

-In many cases, foundations are founded by an individual or group of individuals who provides that majority of the funding used for above goals making.
-Corporates, Individuals and Families might also come together to create a foundation in a particular service area.
+In many cases, foundations are founded by an individual or group of individuals who provides that majority of the funding used for the above goals making.
+Corporates, Individuals, and Families might also come together to create a foundation in a particular service area.
 The Board of Directors of a foundation will set guidelines for what types of organizations and programs are eligible for funding.
-And it is the responsibility of the staff of the organization to make sure that these guidelines are followed, and that needy non profit organizations can fund their work!
+And it is the responsibility of the staff of the organization to make sure that these guidelines are followed, and that needy non-profit organization can fund their work!

 WHAT IS A FOUNDATION JOB?

 Most foundation tasks are focused on funding making.
 Grant managers, financial consultants and global and regional administrators appointed by the Foundation Council are the most popular types of nonprofit foundation jobs.
 They read funding proposal and make recommendations to the Foundation Council of the foundation to decide who should get funding and who should not.
 Some foundations might only have one employee, who serves as liaison between the Foundation Council (who make direct funding decisions) and the organizations requesting funding.